Dino-Corry/printf/README.md

 %c - prints a characrer

-%d - prints a decimal integer
+%d - print a decimal integer

 %s - prints a string